rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Classes/Class - Spelgard.md

 - **Aura of Irradiation.** Effect: Whenever an enemy enters or starts their turn inside the aura they must make a Presence saving throw.
 They take 1d6 fire damage, or half on a save

 - **Aura of Regeneration.** Effect: Your allies recover 1d4 HP whenever they first enter or start their turn within the aura

+- **Retaliating Spiritual Weapon.** When an opponent attacks an ally while your Spiritual Weapon is adjacent to the attacker, you can use yout reaction and 1PM to perform a Spiritual Weapon Attack on the attack immediately after the attack goes off.
+Pre-requisites: Defensive Spiritual Weapon.

+- **Retaliating Spiritual Weapon.** When an opponent attacks an ally while your Spiritual Weapon is adjacent to the attacker, you can use yout reaction and 1PM to perform a Spiritual Weapon Attack on the attack immediately after the attack goes off Pre-requisites: *Defensive Spiritual Weapon*.

+- **Defensive Spiritual Weapon.** While your Spiritual Weapon is adjacent to an ally, that ally has +2 to their defense.

+- **Curar Aprimorado.** Quando usar Curar Pelas Mãos, você adiciona o seu modificador de Sensibilidade no total da cura

 - **Curar Distante.** Quando usar Curar Pelas Mãos, você pode gastar +1PM para aumentar o alcanse de toque para curto.
 Você também pode usar Curar Pelas Mãos pela sua Arma Espiritual